eshnil2000/server-init-script/README.md

 chmod +x /etc/init.d/test
 Add any commands in the "start" function or "stop" function.

-update-rc.d test defaults
-update-rc.d test enable
+sudo update-rc.d test defaults sudo update-rc.d test enable

 Create an AMI image with this initi script.